Analyzing FinVolution Group (NYSE:FINV) & 1511419 Ontario (OTCMKTS:CSFSF)

-FinVolution Group (NYSE:FINV) and 1511419 Ontario (OTCMKTS:CSFSF) are both finance companies, but which is the better stock?
-We will compare the two businesses based on the strength of their risk, valuation, earnings, profitability, dividends, analyst recommendations and institutional ownership.
+FinVolution Group (NYSE:FINV) and 1511419 Ontario (OTCMKTS:CSFSF) are both finance companies, but which is the better investment?
+We will contrast the two companies based on the strength of their dividends, institutional ownership, earnings, valuation, profitability, analyst recommendations and risk.

-19.8% of FinVolution Group shares are held by institutional investors.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This table compares FinVolution Group and 1511419 Ontario’s revenue, earnings per share and valuation.

 Analyst Recommendations

-This is a summary of current recommendations and price targets for FinVolution Group and 1511419 Ontario, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for FinVolution Group and 1511419 Ontario, as reported by MarketBeat.com.

 |Sell Ratings